LaCaBCMD/En-and-decryption/Readme.txt

 Program for encryption and decryption.

-When running the program, the user is prompted to select a shiftcode
+When running the program, the user is prompted to select a shiftcode.

 Following the selection just made, the user will choose between "Encrypt", "Decrypt" and "Close program".